 Incentive Travel Program’s “ROE” Improved by Corporate Social Responsibility (CSR)

-Corporate Social Responsibility (CSR) is being incorporated more often than not in business meetings and incentive travel programs and has been proven to be a significant growth factor for employee ROE.
-The question is why and how does someone implement this into their specific meeting?
-There are four (4) key ways to do this according to Business News Daily.
+Corporate Social Responsibility (CSR) is being incorporated more often than not in business meetings and incentive travel programs.
+It has been proven to be a significant growth factor for employee ROE.
+The question is, why and how does someone implement this into their specific meeting?
+There are four (4) key ways to do this, according to Business News Daily.
 However, we are only going to focus on the philanthropic aspect of CSR.

-A form of philanthropy would be donating money, products or services to social causes in the destination.
-This is one of the more popular tactics for CSR in events as there are numerous ways to participate and also gives attendees the chance to really feel as though they are personally making a difference.
-It is important to rely on your Destination Management Company to provide suggestions and vet the nonprofit companies you are considering donating time or money to.
+A form of philanthropy would be donating money, products, or services to social causes in the destination.
+This is one of the more popular tactics for CSR in events as there are numerous ways to participate and also gives attendees the chance to feel as though they are personally making a difference.
+It is essential to rely on your Destination Management Company to provide suggestions and vet the nonprofit companies you are considering donating time or money to.